vishalgoyal3004/grouponfrontend/README.md

 - Eslint and prettier is used for defining the rules for linting errors and code beatufiying.
 - Roboto fonts are loaded from google API and is placed in index.html file.
 - Vitualised List is used for performance and feedback (loading state is shown) when fetching data.
+- The searched input is debounced, ensuring the API req are only send after user stops typing, I am using MUI inbuilt debounce feature here.

+# Further Enhancements

+- Refinement of the Theme provider to remove hardcoded designs in components.
+- Better UI/UX